helixd2s/Tommy/readme.md

-# Tommy Lake
+# Tommy Lake (WIP)

 A new library for the Vulkan API, named after the character of GTA Vice City - Tommy Vercetti.

-## Features
+## Planned Features

 - Based on C++20 and Vulkan-Hpp
-- Compatible with C language
+- Compatible with C language (2017 and beyond)
-- Extensible and modular
+- Extensible and modular, and cheatful
 - Much simpler than regular Vulkan API
-- Made without VKt/VKh
+- Made without VKt/VKh (outdated)
 - Compatible with OpenGL 4.5 or beyond

 ### Compute